nuxt-community/speedcurve-module/docs/content/en/lux.md

     - ** Required**
     - The value you want to assign the property.

 This adds custom data to the current user.
-This is useful for segmenting performance data.
+This is useful for segmenting performance metrics.

 <alert type="warning">In order for this data to show up in your charts, you need to set up the `name` used in your SpeedCurve account.
 Learn more about [customer data](https://support.speedcurve.com/en/articles/1262334-lux-customer-data).</alert>